jtbnz/work_track/README.md

 For support, issues, or feature requests:
 1. Check the `TESTING_PLAN.md` for common issues
 2. Review the codebase documentation in `CLAUDE.md`
-3. Create an issue in the repository
+3. Create an issue at [https://github.com/jtbnz/work_track/issues](https://github.com/jtbnz/work_track/issues)

 ## 🎯 Use Cases